lyfofvipin/lyfofvipin.github.io/_posts/c_language/2017-5-10-intro_to_c_language.md

  	<li><strong>HIGH-LEVEL</strong></li>
 </ul>
 <h3>Low-Level languages</h3>
 To code in a low-level language, we need a good knowledge of binaries and how we can directly interact with hardware.
 Without knowledge of binaries and hardware, we couldn't use a low-level language.
+They are focused on *what to do* and *how to do*.

 <h3>High-level languages</h3>
 High-level languages are those languages which do not depend on any assembly language knowledge or we can say that a user does not need any knowledge of hardware connectivity via languages because a high-level language is developed that any user can use that without any deep knowledge of assembly language or can directly start writing code without much knowledge of drivers and all.
+These languages are focused on *what to do* because they are easy to code so any developer will be knowing how to do.

 That's the different thing that a low-level language is easily understood by computer or we can say the machine but a high-level language is easily understood by us that is why all the languages which are considered in programming are high-level.

+## Features Of C Language

+* It's a very easy language with only 32 keywords
+* It's a general purpose language
+* It's a structured programming language
+* It support all the structure programming language concepts.
+  * decision making
+  * Repetition
+  * Modular programming
+And it has a wide set of library ( library set of predefine solutions for example stdio.h )

 <h4>Environment to write Code:-</h4>
 So to run a C program you need to have GCC in your system and I would suggest you use <a href="https://code.visualstudio.com/">Visual Studio Code</a> as your text editor and run your code in via Command line.
 And if you got mess up with setting it in windows then you can use <a href="http://www.codeblocks.org/">Code Block</a>.